darumatic/apigee-cli/README.rst

 * Encrypting KVMs at rest and decrypting during CI/CD
 * Taking and restoring snapshots of Apigee Edge

+Some of these use cases require plugins.
+These will be documented and made available soon.

 ---------------
 Getting Started
 ---------------

 Before using apigee-cli, you need to tell it about your Apigee Edge credentials.
 You can do this in three ways:

 * Environment variables